6 Essential Truths About Reading

 5. Written language is language.
 Language is ambiguous.
 That is why proficient readers actively hunt for understandable clues, gather them together, and logically infer the author’s probable meanings.

 6. Guide students through the logical thinking processes with written language.
 Learners want to know how to read well.
-Model your own logical strategies, which you employ as you read.
-Then then give students practice using logic to understand written language better.
-This can be done with engaging logical exercises which highlight how to:
+Model your own logical strategies that you employ as you read.
+Then give students practice using logic to understand written language better.
+This can be done with engaging logical exercises, which highlight how to:

 …to name but a few.

-These engaging lessons in logic are showcased, NOW I GET IT!
-Teaching Struggling Readers to Make Sense of What They Read, Scholastic, 2010.
-I have developed and refined these lessons over time based upon insights from miscue analysis and my work with striving readers.
+These engaging lessons in logic are showcased in Joan Lazar and Christine Vogel's Now I Get It!
+Teaching Struggling Readers to Make Sense of What They Read.
+The lessons have been developed and refined over time based upon insights from miscue analysis and the authors' work with striving readers.
 A quick experience with each kind of lesson is usually enough to put readers on the road to higher comprehension.
 It is best to show a particular lesson when the need arises.
 Your students will be grateful that you have shown them how to more effectively think their way through written language because all students want to read well.